xxwilliam/assignment-1/README.md

  <h3>Basic Background information.</H3>

  <p>I studied to be a chef in 1990 at<b> Rockhamption</b> T.A.F.E.
 After that i came back to Brisbane, and tried to find work as an apprentice chef, No luck, So i went to work with my Dad as a House Painter, We did that for a few years, That was Dad's profession,I then got a job at Wharehouse that deals in Stainles Steel.
-Then i got into Security Did that for abt 15 years on and off.Then my wife and me were diagnosed with depression and anxiety.
+Then i got into Security Did that for abt 15 years on and off.
+Then my wife and me were diagnosed with depression and anxiety.
 I had to give up on security to look after my wife.</p>

  <h3>My Interest in It.</h3>